whyyy1/tradeshop/README.md

 # T's Trade Shop

 ### Imagine the joy of amassing your cherished TCG cards without the burden of financial constraints.
-Introducing a delightful project crafted by my hands - a virtual realm where you, as a registered user, can embark on the journey of opening and gathering cards to your heart's content.
+Introducing a delightful project crafted by myself - a virtual realm where you, as a registered user, can embark on the journey of opening and gathering cards to your heart's content.
 Step into a world where your collection knows no bounds.
 Seamlessly integrated and intuitively designed, this API-powered creation empowers you to curate a personal treasury of cards.
 Dare to dream, create, and collect – the choice is yours.
 Your gateway to a boundless collection awaits!

 ## This is a simple trade shop simulator that is pulling data from two api sources.
-## Idea behind the app was classic card collection from favorite cards games and sets that you cant get.
+## Idea behind the app was classic card collection from favorite TCG card games and sets that you cant get in real life.

 ## Apis
 [Pokemon Api](https://pokemontcg.io/)